Rag paper: Transition to pulpwood industrial standard

 The 1844 invention of the rotary printing press and the rise of literacy in industrialized nations increased demand for and output of print products.
 As the rag paper print economy hit its zenith in the 1850s, even Western European industrial paper producers struggled to meet paper demand as it outpaced domestic rag-picking.
 In the United Kingdom, excise taxes on rags coupled with foreign demand for rag exports particularly bottle-necked the British rag paper industry; producers attempted to increase supply by bleaching colored rags, and housemaids were implored to sell their spare rags instead of keeping them as menstrual rags.
-The London Times put out a bounty in 1855 for for an alternative to rag paper.
+The Times put out a bounty in 1855 for for an alternative to rag paper.

 In the United States, rag shortages continued from the 18th century through the Panic of 1837, incentivizing experiments with alternative natural fibers.
 Corn husk paper, straw paper, and Manila hemp paper were notable alternatives invented in the first half of the 19th century, but the standard American industrial pulp remained imported European linen rags cut with raw domestic cotton.

 With the introduction of esparto grass paper in the 1860s and acidic paper in the later 19th century, rag-paper became increasingly economically obsolete.
 Newspapers were greatly incentivized to shift to newsprint, to minimize printing costs; however, archival quality suffered immensely due to slow fire decay.